mavryk-network/taquito/docs/tickets.md

 ### What is a ticket?

-Tickets are a new feature introduced to the Tezos blockchain with the Edo upgrade.
+Tickets are a new feature introduced to the Mavryk blockchain with the Edo upgrade.
 Tickets are fungible tokens represented by 3 values:
 - The address of the contract that created the ticket
 - A value of a comparable type
 - An amount of type `nat`